Employment Rights Bill unpacked: Fair Work Agency

 - Statutory sick pay

-- Holiday pay – the right to payment for holiday, including the right to rolled-up holiday pay for irregular hours and part-year workers
+- Holiday pay – the right to payment for holiday, including the operation of rolled-up holiday pay for irregular hours and part-year workers

 - Gangmasters licencing